 1. Search the 50 million records on the PLSclear database for the title you need.

 2. Use the interactive form to provide some details about what you want to reuse and how you will be reusing it.
 The questions have been written by leading rights specialists, so you will be providing the information that enables rightsholders to make a quick decision.

 3. Press send.
 The request is sent to the person responsible for the title.
 They will then respond to you directly.
 The time taken varies from publisher to publisher but can take from 2-8 weeks to gain permission, although it is likely to be quicker as you have provided all the information they need to make a decision.

-It may also be helpful to track your progress in clearing permissions using this tracker: RLI Author Permissions Tracker.
-Please submit the completed tracker to us when supplying your final manuscript.
+It may also be helpful to track your progress in clearing permissions using a permissions tracker.
+Contact the relevant editorial contact for your discipline, who will supply you with a Rowman & Littlefield International permissions tracker.
+We request you submit this document to us when supplying your final manuscript.

 Submitting your manuscript

-We provide clear guidelines for authors that detail our house style and full instructions on how to present and submit your final manuscript: RLI Manuscript Preparation Guidelines
+We provide clear guidelines for authors that detail our house style and full instructions on how to present and submit your final manuscript.
+Download them by clicking the following link: RLI Manuscript Preparation Guidelines

 Guidelines on how to present illustrations and tables in your manuscript are available here: RLI Illustrations Tables Guidelines

 We have also compiled some specific guidelines for volume editors of edited collections: RLI Edited Collections Guidelines

 If you are revising your PhD dissertation for book publication, you might find these additional guidelines useful: RLI Author Guidelines Revising your PhD